Madara Horseman (Madara Rider) Relief Hotels & Tourist Information

 In the bottom of the cave lies a huge stone with three engraved cross.
 Not only people with especial sensibility, but almost everyone could feel the warmth of the stone which recovers body's energy.
 Interesting is and the stone with the circle wall round it for which the ancient people believed that if they wear a little piece from it along, it will protect them from pain, infirmity and evil spirits.

+As the only bas-relief in Europe dating from the early Middle Ages, the Madara Rider has no analog.
 The Madara Rider has been listed in the World Cultural and Natural Heritage List of UNESCO in 1979 in Luxor, Egypt.
+A national inquiry in 2008 labels it as a Bulgarian global symbol.